davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

   * no food between meals unless it was very low net-carb
   * no dessert 4 days per week, where "dessert" was roughly defined as any sweet (i.e. non-savory) food with added sugar that was not part of a meal
-  * stevia is okay as a sugar substitute between meals
+  * stevia was okay as a sugar substitute between meals
   * little to no milk products: milk, butter, yogurt, cream; dairy was substituted with low-cholesterol products like coconut oil/milk/cream whenever possible